dhannywi/Diagnosis_API/README.md

 * First, install Docker: `sudo apt-get install docker` or follow installation instructions for [Docker Desktop](https://www.docker.com/get-started/) for your system.
 We are using **Docker 20.10.12**
 * Next, install docker-compose: `sudo apt-get install docker-compose-plugin` or follow the instructions [here](https://docs.docker.com/compose/install/linux/).
 We are using **Docker Compose 1.25.0**
 * Clone the  repository: `https://github.com/dhannywi/Diagnosis_API.git`
-* Then, change directory into the `Diagnosis_API` forder, execute `cd Diagnosis_API`
+* Then, navigate to the `Diagnosis_API` directory by executing the command `cd Diagnosis_API`

 **The quickest way to get your services up and running is to use `docker-compose` to automate deployment.**
-* Create a `data` folder inside the `Diagnosis_API/docker/` directory, execute `mkdir data`.
-This allows redis to store data in the disk so that the data persist, even when the services are killed.
+* Create a `data` folder inside the `Diagnosis_API/docker/` directory by executing the command `mkdir data`.
+This allows Redis to store data in the disk so that the data is persistent, even when the services are killed.
-* Go back to the root `Diagnosis_API` directory and execute `docker-compose -f docker/docker-compose.yml up --build` Your images are built and services are up and running when you see the message:
+* Go back to the root `Diagnosis_API` directory and execute the command `docker-compose -f docker/docker-compose.yml up --build`.
+Your images are built and services are up and running when you see the message:
 ```console
 $ docker-compose -f docker/docker-compose.yml up --build
 Creating network "docker_default" with the default driver